West Palm Beach, FL Yacht Pest Control

 We've found that one of the best solutions for getting control of these insects is fumigation.
 The gases used in fumigation immediately work their way into the pores of a boat and move into the wood where the termites or powder post beetles are hiding.
 After the fumigation is complete, the gases dissipate, and the problem is solved.

-Yacht Fumigation in Palm Beach
+Boat Fumigation in West Palm Beach, FL

 Understanding The Law